Talk to us

 Call recording and call billing

 Call records, as proof of payment.
 Accuracy and safety are paramount.
-In various abnormal situations, it is also necessary to accurately count the call duration.
+In various abnormal situations, it is also necessary to accurately count the duration of a call.
 Therefore, the call duration cannot be reported only at the end of the call.
-If an abnormal situation occurs, such as network disconnection, application exit, etc. the call duration cannot be counted.
-Our solution is to regularly report the call duration.
+If an abnormal situation occurs, such as network disconnection, application exit, etc. the calling duration cannot be counted.
+Our solution is to regularly report it.
 For example, report once every 30 seconds.
 You can also set the reporting frequency according to your billing rules.
 If billing is by the minute, the frequency of once every 30 seconds is the most appropriate.

 1. Upload Call Duration